Since 1986 PTDI has safeguarded trucking excellence by certifying those truck driver training organizations go the extra mile.

 We encourage you to complete the pre-qualification survey on our home page to evaluate your program's certification readiness.

-Site visits can by either physical, in person or virtual.
-Visits are required for initial certification and then every 5 years.
+Site visits can by either physical (in person) or virtual (video conference).
+Site visits are required for initial certification and then every 5 years.
 Initial certification requires a physical onsite visit.
-The school can elect physical onsite or virtual visit for their 5 year recertification.
+A school can elect physical onsite or virtual visit for their 5 year recertification.

 Before the visit can take place, you must complete your certification profile and have it reviewed.
 Then a pre-visit meeting is held between PTDI and the school.
 Virtual visits require meeting specific technology requirements.
 In both cases the reviewer will look at your facilities, equipment, vehicles, classrooms, and more.
 Review the visit information on the Entry Level Driver Certification page for more details.